| ||Format||Pages||Price|| |

-Immobilized, as chemically bonded, antimicrobial agents are not free to diffuse into their environment under normal conditions of use.
-Textile test methods, such as AATCC 147-2004, that are directly dependent on the ready leachability of the antimicrobial agent from the treated fabric are inappropriate for evaluating immobilized antimicrobial agents.
+5.1 Substrate–bonded, antimicrobial agents are not typically free to diffuse into their environment under normal conditions of use.
 This test method ensures good contact between the bacteria and the treated fiber, fabric, or other substrate, by constant agitation of the test specimen in a challenge suspension during the test period.

-1.1 This test method is designed to evaluate the resistance of non-leaching antimicrobial treated specimens to the growth of microbes under dynamic contact conditions.
+1.1 This test method is designed to evaluate the antimicrobial activity of antimicrobial-treated specimens under dynamic contact conditions.
 This dynamic shake flask test was developed for routine quality control and screening tests in order to overcome difficulties in using classical antimicrobial test methods to evaluate substrate-bound antimicrobials.
-These difficulties include ensuring contact of inoculum to treated surface (as in AATCC 100), flexibility of retrieval at different contact times, use of inappropriately applied static conditions (as in AATCC 147), sensitivity, and reproducibility.
-This test also allows for the versatility of testing contamination due to such things as hard water, proteins, blood, serum, various chemicals, and other contaminates or physical/chemical stresses or manipulations of the specimens of interest.
+These difficulties include ensuring contact of inoculum to treated surface (as in AATCC TM100), flexibility of retrieval at different contact times, use of inappropriately applied static conditions (as in AATCC TM147), sensitivity, and reproducibility.

-1.2 Surface antimicrobial activity is determined by comparing results from the test sample to simultaneously run controls.
+1.3 Surface antimicrobial activity is determined by comparing results from the test sample to controls run simultaneously.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.